 The second opportunity involves encouraging those behaviors in others and discouraging behavior that is not aligned.
 We refer to this as the “WE” dimension.

-And thirdly, an executive must analyze whether the systems and processes they control or influence will cause the desired behavior in others.
+And thirdly, an executive must analyse whether the systems and processes they control or influence will cause the desired behaviour in others.
 This is called the “IT” dimension.